Learn something new every day

 The Blessing Way ceremony is a healing ceremony that focuses on the physical, emotional, and spiritual well being of the expectant mother.
 Often, the ceremony takes place during the latter part of the pregnancy, and is understood to help provide the mother with all the resources needed to ensure that the birth of the child and recovery from the pregnancy progresses in a healthy manner.
-The practice is thought to have originated with the Navajo tribe of Native Americans, although many cultures observe some form of a Blessing Way ceremony.
+The practice is thought to have originated with the Navajo tribe of Native Americans, although many cultures observe some form of a ceremony of this kind.

 In many instances, the Blessing Way is understood to be a healing endeavor that only involves the women.
 In more traditional settings, men are not allowed to participate.
 During the progress of the healing ceremony, the expectant mother is engaged in a number of rituals that are intended to help ease any anxiety about the process of child birth.
 In addition, the Blessing Way ceremony is meant to restore emotional and spiritual balance to the mother, and promote a feeling of physical strength that will help carry the mother through the pain involved in giving birth to a child.